E-file Registration: Municipalities and Other Approval Authorities

 -

-will receive a confirmation email within 2-3 business days granting you administrator access to log in and begin
+7. Once you have completed the registration page, you will receive a confirmation email within 2-3 business days granting you administrator access to log in and begin using e-file.

 [1] Municipalities are entitled to charge administrative fees pursuant to s.
 69 of the Planning Act or s.
 391 of the Municipal Act.